Sakshi2004-29/LSTM-Next-word-prediction/README.md

 ### Preprocessing Steps:
 1. Convert text to lowercase
 2. Remove special characters and punctuation
-3. Tokenize words (each word → unique number)
+3. Tokenize words — each word gets a unique number
-4. Create n-gram sequences using sliding window
+4. Create n-gram sequences using sliding window approach
-5. Pad sequences to equal length
+5. Pad sequences to equal length using pre-padding
 6. Split into input (X) and output (y) pairs

 ---